dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 Many built-in actions (`WithArgs`, `WithoutArgs`,`DeleteArg`, `SaveArg`, ...) could in principle support move-only arguments, but the support for this is not implemented yet.
-If this is blocking you, please file a bug.
+If this is blocking you, please file m_a bug.

 A few actions (e.g. `DoAll`) copy their arguments internally, so they can never work with non-copyable objects; you'll have to use functors instead.